Aim of the review

 - Independent review of the Regional Investment Corporation (2021).

-The public submission process closed on 2 December 2022.
-Information on the target questions is available on Consultation Hub.
+The public submission process closed on 2 December 2022 and received 62 submissions.
+Information on the target questions is available on the Consultation Hub.